-As a result of the Energie!
-Burse de Creație 2023, a scholarship from the local budget of the Municipality of Timișoara was offered to support artistic creation and cultural journalism.
+In 2023 I was the beneficiary of a scholarship from the local budget of the Municipality of Timișoara that was offered in support of artistic creation and cultural journalism (Energie!
+Burse de Creație 2023).

 Timișoara and the Artists who have Changed the City Through their Initiatives